Skip to content

 Georgia

-Veterans with a permanent and total disability rating from VA (or another government agency) for a physical or mental impairment are eligible for a 3-year disability sportsman’s license at a steep discount from regular license cost.
+Veterans with a permanent and total disability rating from the VA (or another government agency) for a physical or mental impairment are eligible for a 3-year disability sportsman’s license at a steep discount from regular license cost.

 Veterans disabled for mental impairment may obtain a discounted disability fishing license.